vmware-tanzu/tanzu-framework/README.md

 ## Overview

-Tanzu Framework provides a set of building blocks to build atop of the [Tanzu](https://tanzu.vmware.com/tanzu) platform, which includes the following:
+Tanzu Framework provides a set of building blocks to build on top of the [Tanzu](https://tanzu.vmware.com/tanzu) platform.

-* **API Machinery:** For defining and implementing APIs and their controllers
-* **CLI Machinery:** For extending the command line experience
-* **Packages:** For consistent delivery of core and optional components
+Framework provides APIs and Packages that enables Tanzu Kubernetes clusters to function in an enterprise-ready way.

 Framework leverages [Carvel](https://carvel.dev/) packaging and plugins to provide users with a much stronger, more integrated experience than the loose coupling and stand-alone commands of the previous generation of tools.

 ## Documentation

-The [documentation](docs) provides a getting started guide and information about building from source, the Tanzu Framework architecture, extending the Tanzu platform, and more.
+The [documentation](docs) provides information about the project, including user and developer guides.

-## Getting Started

-The best way to get started with Tanzu Framework is by using the CLI.
-Please see our getting started with the CLI [guide](docs/cli/getting-started.md) for more details.

 ## Contributing

 Thanks for taking the time to join our community and start contributing!
 We welcome pull requests.
 Feel free to dig through the [issues](https://github.com/vmware-tanzu/tanzu-framework/issues) and jump in.

 ### Before you begin